fpavogt/brutus/doc/source/running.rst

 various parameters.

-If all goes according to plan, brian will start processing your data, one step after the other. ** Some steps will take time !** Just be patient - progress indicator will help you monitor the progress of each task, if you set ``'verbose': True`` inside ``brian_params.py``.
+If all goes according to plan, brian will start processing your data, one step after the other. **Some steps will take time (up to several hours) !** Just be patient - progress indicators will help you monitor each task, if you set ``'verbose': True`` inside ``brian_params.py``.